 Nu-Ray metal roofing in Weathered Copper | SRI-27

 Nu-Ray metal roofing in Dark Bronze | SRI-28

 Looking for something particularly elegant?

 We absolutely adore DaVinci Roofscapes synthetic shakes and shingles.
 They are thick realistic looking resin roofing materials in an array of gorgeous, long-lasting colors.
-Here are just a few of them.
+Here are just a few brown shingle options with paint suggestions.

 Black vS Brown Roof

 As a rule of thumb, if your siding colors are bright and crisp then choose black; if your colors are muted and softer then choose brown.
-If you still can’t decide between a black or brown roof, there are a few options that contain them both!
+If you still can’t decide between a black or brown roof, there are a many options that contain them both!
 Take a look at DaVinci Aged Cedar or Mountain Abruzzo and darker GAF shingles like Dusky Gray.